 - Cost of special education, as well as in-home care

 Please note that it’s not guaranteed that you will receive damages for all of the above categories.
 While some cases are awarded compensation for all of the above, other cases may only win damages for some of the above reasons.
 Additionally, laws for birth injury compensation claims are different in every state, so you may be entitled to something different in your state.
 The above reasons are listed as a general guide as to what you may be entitled to in your settlement or in the event that you win your case.

-Birth injury cases are scary, and more than anything, they’re upsetting.
+Birth injuries are scary, and more than anything, they’re upsetting.
 You or your child was harmed as a result of a negligent physician or medical staff member.
-While nothing can be done to reverse the actions that already occurred, your birth injury case may help others in the same situation, by alerting others to the incompetent personnel.
-Additionally, when you receive compensation, you’ll be able to pay for the medical bills that continue to stack up.
+While nothing can be done to reverse the actions that already occurred, your birth injury case may help others in the same situation by alerting others to the incompetent personnel.
+Additionally, when you receive compensation, you’ll be able to pay the medical bills that continue to stack up.

 If you or your child were injured during the birthing process at the fault of a physician, hospital, or any other medical professional, call The Epstein Law Firm.
 We’ve worked in medical malpractice for decades, and are confident we can handle your birth injury case.
 Give our office a call at 773-522-7000, or schedule your free initial consultation online today!

 FIND OUT WHAT YOUR LEGAL OPTIONS ARE BY CONTACTING EPSTEIN LAW